-Students entering the Surveying Engineering program must have a high school diploma (or equivalent) with a minimum 2.5 GPA and a minimum ACT math subscore of 26.
-Transfer students must have a 2.0 GPA or better for previous college coursework.
-Minimum composite ACT of 17.
+Students entering the Surveying Engineering program must have a high school diploma (or equivalent) with a minimum 2.5 GPA and a minimum ACT math subscore of 26 or SAT 16 of 610 (MATH 220 Placement) Transfer students must have a 2.0 GPA or better for previous college coursework and a MATH 220 placement.

 General Education Requirements

-The Surveying Engineering program at Ferris leads to a bachelor of science degree.
-Graduation requires a minimum 2.0 GPA in core classes, in the major and overall.
+The Surveying Engineering program at Ferris leads to a Bachelor of Science degree.
+Graduation requires a minimum 2.0 cumulative GPA overall.
 Students must complete all general education requirements as outlined on the General Education website.